Chart Color Schemes

 Tumut features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 66.5% of all households, including 24.5% couples with children, 27.9% couples without children, and 13.1% single parent families.
-Non-family households comprise the remaining 33.5%, with lone person households at 31.7% and group households making up 1.8%.
+Family households account for 66.5 percent of all households, including 24.5 percent couples with children, 27.9 percent couples without children, and 13.1 percent single parent families.
+Non-family households constitute the remaining 33.5 percent, with lone person households at 31.7 percent and group households comprising 1.8 percent of the total.
 The median household size is 2.3 people, which is smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households